 Laser-assisted SRP, or scaling and root planing, is a deep cleaning treatment with a comfortable and accurate laser.
 Scaling removes plaque and tartar from the gums.
 Root planing smooths the tooth roots to help them reattach to the gums.
 A gingivectomy and mucogingival surgery are types of periodontal plastic surgery that Dr. Lemoine offers for her patients.

 Gingivectomies remove infected gum tissue from the mouth.
 Mucogingival surgery can correct gum recession and may consist of a connective tissue graft.
 Gum grafting takes healthy gum tissue from one part of the smile to cover the tooth roots and combats gum recession.

 Dr. Lemoine also provides gum treatments to address cosmetic gum problems.
 A frenectomy is a procedure that cuts a band of tissue that connects the gums with the inside of the lip.
 This tissue can pull on the gums and even contribute to gum recession.
 Cutting the tissue releases pressure on the gums.
 A crown lengthening procedure removes excess gum tissue and uses gum contouring to address a gummy smile.

 Contact us at 470.431.1580.
 You may also feel free to schedule a dental appointment with our dentists online.
-Dr. Lemoine and her team also welcome patients to ask questions or voice their concerns at their dental consultations.
+Dr. Lemoine and her team also welcome patients to ask questions or voice their concerns during dental consultations.